ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 All data sent in WT_STREAM capsules for the identified stream counts toward this limit.
 The sum of the lengths of Stream Data fields in WT_STREAM capsules on the identified stream MUST NOT exceed the value advertised by a receiver.

+The WT_MAX_STREAM_DATA capsule defines special intermediary handling, as described in {{Section 3.2 of HTTP-DATAGRAM}}.
+Intermedaries MUST consume WT_MAX_STREAM_DATA capsules for flow control purposes and MUST generate and send approrpiate flow control signals for their limits; see
+{{flow-control-intermediaries}}.

 ## WT_MAX_STREAMS Capsule {#WT_MAX_STREAMS}